KritiBartaria/spotify_data_analysis_using-_regression_models/Readme.txt

 The project is coded in python.
 'Spotify Regression Modeling.ipynb' file consist of all the code for this project.
 'data_o.csv' is located inside the 'data' folder.
-'Spotify_Regression_Model.pdf' is a consolidated explanation of code and expected results.